 Since returning to Australia, Annie has worked in many dance related capacities including Course Director with the National Aboriginal and Islander Skills Development Association (NAISDA), freelance teacher and video maker, Liaison Officer with Tasdance under Jenny Kinder, lecturing at the University of Tasmania for the Bachelor of Performing Arts Dance students, Performing Arts Program Officer with Arts Tasmania.
 She served on the Tasmanian Cultural Industries Council, the Australian Dance Council and the Advisory Committee for the Australian Choreographic Centre in Canberra.
-She was President of Ausdance NSW and a National Vice-President of Ausdance.
-Annie is currently the Secretary for the Asia Pacific Performing Arts Network, and a member of the Australian Dance Awards Selection Panel.
+She was President of Ausdance NSW and a National Vice-President of Ausdance and a former member of the Australian Dance Awards Selection Panel.
+Annie is currently the Secretary for the Asia Pacific Performing Arts Network.

 Annie received a Centenary Medal in 2003 for her services to Australian society and dance.
 She has also received an Honorary Life Membership to Ausdance in recognition of her services to dance and Ausdance.
 In 2008, Annie was thrilled with the recent Sidney Myer Performing Arts Award for Tasdance in recognition of the company's work.
 Annie was one of six nominated for the Distinguished Tasmanian Artist Award as part of the Island Inspired Minister's Awards, 2009, and included in the Tasmanian Honour Roll of Women.
 Annie undertook an Asialink residency in 2001 to Korea and worked with Dr Sun Ock Lee and the Son Mu Ga Dance Company.
 This resulted in Tasdance being invited to perform at the Asia Pacific Performing Arts Network (APPAN) in Seoul in May 2002 and again in India for the APPAN conference in 2003.